 This reserve study is limited to an off-site, on-site or plan take-off physical analysis of the property, and as such did not disturb the major components.
-Therefore, all Common and Limited Common Elements for which there is no access without defacement are specifically omitted.
+Therefore, all Common Areas and Commonly Maintained Property as those terms are defined in the Declaration for which there is no access without defacement are specifically omitted.
 However, if sufficient historical data including costs were available that would allow a reasonable projection of future expenditures for any unobserved components, e.g., plumbing, utilities, electrical wiring, those components could be included in the reserve study and may require an engineer's report.